How generative AI is used in producing this site — what AI handles, and what it does not

 What AI handles

 Re-analysis of primary sources — The author read numerous primary sources (papers, technical documents, patents, etc.) while writing the blog series.
-In restructuring that material for this section, those primary source PDFs are also fed to the AI for re-analysis.
-This serves as a double-check for anything the author may have overlooked or misunderstood, and the results are reflected in the final text.
+In restructuring that material for this section, those primary source PDFs are fed primarily to Codex for re-analysis.
+Codex double-checks for anything the author may have overlooked or misunderstood, and proposes candidate passages and placements to incorporate.
+The author then reviews those findings and integrates them into the actual text (with Claude Code assisting in draft production).

 Content structuring — The blog series was written following the chronological order of the research.
 When restructuring it into FAQ pages, AI collaborates with the author to reorganize content around readers' questions.
 Specifically, AI reads the relevant portions of the blog series and proposes structural options, which the author then selects from, adjusts, and refines.